XRPLF/xrpl-dev-portal/docs/concepts/accounts/decentralized-identifiers.md

 1. An XRPL account holder generates a DID that is controlled by the account.
 2. The DID is associated with a DID document as defined by W3C specifications.
-3. The DID is used for digital tasks such as:
+3. A user provides their DID and VC to a verifier for a digital task.
-    - Signing digital documents.
-    - Making secure online transactions.
-    - Logging into websites.
-4. The verifier resolves the DID to its document to verify the subject's identity.
+4. The verifier resolves the DID to its document and uses the VC to verify its authenticity.

 ## DID Documents